 After nearly a year, Akasha decided to re-concept Sāmbār and change the style to one of her favorites – rustic Italian cooking – and AR Cucina was born.
 Clare again leads the cocktail program and embraces the challenge of contemporizing classic Italian cocktails with fresh ideas and innovative recipes.

-Clare Ward lives in Culver City not far from AKASHA with her boyfriend.
-When she’s not behind the bar at AR Cucina, she’s probably kayaking or hiking somewhere around Southern California looking for a new adventure.
+Clare Ward lives in Culver City not far from AR cucina.
+When she’s at the restaurant, she’s probably kayaking or hiking somewhere around Southern California looking for a new adventure.